 Process Flow

 This use case covers the process of registering a walk-in patient upon presentation in the Emergency Department.
 The patient may be new or known to the current healthcare facility.
-The following sequence of steps replicated from the IHE ITI PAM Profile, describe the typical process flow when a request is made to register the patient, or update the patient’s demographic information.
+The following sequence of steps replicated from the IHE ITI PAM Profile, describes the typical process flow when a request is made to register the patient, or update the patient’s demographic information.

 Figure 2.2.2-1: Basic Process Flow in Patient Registration Use Case